UCSC Implementation of the UC Electronic Communications Policy (UCSC ECPI)

 - Ensure student information is not disclosed in violation of the Federal Family Educational Rights and Privacy Act of 1974 (FERPA) or other state or federal laws, or UC policy.

 - Ensure that monitoring or recording of telephone calls comply with the provisions of UC ECP Section IV.C.1.d, Telephone Conversations.
 This generally entails advising people when a conversation is being monitored or recorded and providing an alternative method of doing business with the University to clients who do not wish to be part of a monitored telephone call.
 Additional details are available at the above link.

 - Advise employees who use University telephones for personal or other purposes that supervisors have access to records of all calls made from University telephones assigned to their use and that such records may be used for administrative purposes.

-- Academic Senate Chair and Vice Chair: Respond to requests for consultation from the CP/EVC, VC BAS, VC SA, Campus Counsel, or the Chancellor in cases where the inspection, monitoring, or disclosure of electronic communications held by academic employees is involved.
+- Academic Senate Chair and Vice Chair: Respond to requests for consultation from the CP/EVC, VC BAS, Campus Counsel, or the Chancellor in cases where the inspection, monitoring, or disclosure of electronic communications held by academic employees is involved.

 - Respond to written requests for consultation from Unit/Department Heads and Deans in cases where the restriction of electronic communications held by faculty is involved.